 Never go to the store without a shopping list.
 You will spend more money, and it will take longer, if you don’t know exactly what you need.
 Watch the ads carefully.
 Buying items when they are on sale, and buying multiples, will keep your pantry stocked and cut down on trips to the store.
 As your pantry becomes stocked, it will not only start your food storage, but it will save you from buying items when they are not on sale.

 Choose meals ocassionaly that you can double the recipe and save half for a later date (as a freezer meal).
 It doesn’t take much longer to cook double the amount, but it saves you a lot of time on a busy day, when you don’t have time to cook.
 This saves on money as well!
 When you are cooking a meal that is based around items on sale, and you double that recipe, you are feeding your family TWO times with inexpensive ingredients.
 Label your freezer meals clearly so you know what items are in your freezer.

-Go to the FREE DOWNLOADS page to get helpful sheets to organize & keep track of your food storage.
+Go to the FREE DOWNLOADS link to get helpful sheets to organize & keep track of your food storage.